-With Facebook, Instagram, Twitter, Snapchat, and whatever the next big thing, social media rapidly became a factor in our daily lives.
-It allows us to keep current with distant friends and relatives, see news as it breaks in real time, and let everyone on our friends list know what we had for dinner.
+With Facebook, Instagram, Twitter, TikTok, and whatever the next big thing is, social media rapidly became a factor in our daily lives.
+It allows us to keep current with distant friends and relatives, see news break in real-time, and let everyone on our friend list know what we had for dinner.

 Social Media and Relationships

-In many cases, social media has become a factor in relationships.
+In many cases, social media becomes a destructive factor in relationships.
 It’s common for people to use it to flirt online or even to facilitate affairs.

 1. Consider What You Post

 Social media has become so ingrained in our day-to-day lives, many people get careless with what they post.
-Even if you keep your settings private, consider what you put out there in the world and how it impacts your marriage.
+Even if you keep your settings private, consider what you put out into the world and how it impacts your marriage.

 2. Don’t Just Go Digital

 Keeping a relationship alive takes face-to-face interaction and work.
-And that’s difficult to accomplish if you both have your faces buried in your phones 24/7.
+That’s difficult to accomplish if you both have your faces buried in your phones 24/7.

-3. Would You Say It In Person?
+3. Would You Say That In Person?

-People often get worked up and say hurtful things without a filter.
+People often get worked up and say hurtful things without a filter via social medial.
 And once it’s out there, it’s out there.
+It will never be deleted.
+Ever.
 A good rule of thumb is, if you wouldn’t say it in person, don’t say it online.

 Social Media and Divorce

 Courts can subpoena Twitter and Facebook posts as evidence.
 Instagram photos can confirm or refute claims and accusations—don’t say you were at home on a particular night if you post a picture that proves otherwise.
-People pay attention to what you post.
-If you’re going through a divorce, this certainly includes your spouse and opposing counsel.
+A judge recently ruled that Kanye West’s social media is “fair game” in divorce proceedings with Kim Kardashian.

 1. Divorce Settlements

-If you claim you can’t make child support payments or that spousal support is too high, but post photos of expensive vacations or running up massive bar tabs on a regular basis, that doesn’t look good.
+If you claim you can’t make child support payments or that spousal support is too high, but post photos of expensive vacations or running up massive bar tabs on a regular basis, that doesn’t look great.
 People often try to hide assets, but make revealing blunders on social media.